Countly/countly-sdk-documentation/web/next.md

 <p>
   Automatic trace reporting has two different implementation depending on if you are using Countly synchronously or asynchronously.
-Normally we would like Countly script to load first and BoomerangJS related scripts right after.
-While this can be achieved much more easily in synchronous implementations it can get tricky when loading scripts asynchronously.
-Sections below shows the recommended methods to achieve this flow.
+Normally we would like Countly script to load first and BoomerangJS related scripts right after.&nbsp;
 </p>
 <h3>Asynchronous Implementation</h3>
 <p>
-  To use automatic device traces in your async Countly implementation you will need to control the loading sequence of Countly script and the boomerang.js related scripts as countly_boomerang.js depends on Countly to be loaded first.
-So instead of defining the scripts at the head tag seperately you should use the code snippet provided below inside your Countly init script:
+  To use automatic device traces in your async Countly implementation you will need to initialize Countly with <code>initWithAPM</code> instead of
+  <code>init</code> method.
+This would ensure that the correct script load order
+  is established. <code>initWithAPM</code> can take two optional String parameters.
+  First one is the BoomerangJS script source path and the second is the countly_boomerang script source path.
+If not provided the SDK would use the latest CDN scripts as the source:
 </p>
 <pre><code class="javascript">// ...async Countly init script
 // init Countly